pnp/syntex-samples/site-templates/SyntexContentCenter/provisioning.md

 This template contains following elements which will be provisioned:

-- A Microsoft Syntex Content Center site holding the SharePoint Syntex Content Center Site content
+- A Microsoft Syntex Content Center site holding the Microsoft Syntex Content Center Site content

 Provisioning will take approximately 15 minutes and you will receive an email to the provided email address when it's completed.
 Notice that if you go to the site(s) before creation is fully completed, you might cause issues around the provisioning steps.